Manuscripts & Submission

 Copyright Permissions:

-A copy of the copyright permission letter is due to the Editorial office as soon as your paper is accepted (or as soon the letter is obtained).
-Failure to send us this letter will delay publication of your article.
-You will receive an email after acceptance with instructions on how to fill out the required paperwork; but do not delay in obtaining your copyright permissions once your paper is accepted.
+Am Min requires the corresponding author to send a copy of the copyright permission letter as soon as your paper is accepted (or as soon as the letter is obtained).
+You will receive an email after acceptance with instructions on how to fill out the required paperwork, but do not delay in obtaining your copyright permissions once your paper is accepted.

 Resolution 101

-General size guidelines: Assume most art will be 1 column in layout, which is approx. 3 inches (19 picas)– 2 column art can go up to 6.5 inches (39 picas).
+General size guidelines: Assume most art will be 1 column in layout, which is approx. 3 inches (19 picas) — 2 column art can go up to 6.5 inches (39 picas).
 Do not use hairlines (make lines >0.5 pt thick).
 The smallest character or symbol on a figure should be 8 pt high to ensure readability.
 Use a sans serif font (like Helvetica) and be consistent.
 Remember to “embed” all fonts!
+If possible, rasterize your figures to avoid problems involving (hidden) layers.

 Note that there are 3 types of figures: plain line art, photographs, and combination art (a mixture of photographic and line art elements).
 Tip: Here is an easy way to test your resolution: view your artwork on a computer screen at 400% enlargement, are lines jagged? fuzzy? acceptable?